 - Blurred or double vision, or vision loss

-- Numbness, tingling, weakness, or paralysis on 1 side of your body
+- Numbness, tingling, weakness, or paralysis on one side of your body

 How is a hemorrhagic stroke diagnosed?

-- CT or MRI scan: Caregivers use these pictures to see a burst blood vessel or bleeding in your brain.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-Do not enter the MRI room with metal.
+Your healthcare provider will examine you.
+You will need a CT or MRI to find the bleeding and check for damage to your brain.
+You may be given contrast liquid to help your skull and brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a hemorrhagic stroke treated?